KemalGog/MCED_model_breast_cancer_survivors/Modeling_Files/README.md

 This repository contains code supporting the analysis described in:

-"Is Multi-Cancer Early Detection Likely to be More Beneficial in a Survivor Population?
-A Modeling Study in Breast Cancer Survivors" (Gogebakan et al.)
+"The Impact of Multi-Cancer Screening on Late-Stage at Diagnosis in Breast Cancer Survivors: A Modeling Study"

 The project consists of two main components: